dansays/slack-cam/README.md

 - `delay`: Number of seconds to wait after "beep" sound before taking a picture (default: 1 second)
 - `frequency`: Number of minutes to wait between image capture (default: 5 minutes)
 - `device`: Name of camera device.
 Type `imagesnap -l` to list options.
 Defaults to "FaceTime HD Camera".

+## Issues

+This app is dependent on `node-webcam` which, in turn, is dependent on `imagesnap`, installed in `/usr/local/bin`.
+I've tried a number of options for running this process in the background, including `launchd` and [node-mac](https://github.com/coreybutler/node-mac), but all run as `root` and therefore have issues resolving the path to `imagesnap`.